Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 Last night, the Captain announced through the ship’s PA that one of the propellers was damaged during our departure from Limassol, Cyprus.
 That explains why the water has turned so murky.
 The vessel took ages to get out of the port before sailing to Egypt.

 The floating hotel will dock in Alexandria at least four hours later than planned.
 That sucks!
-The tour to the Pyramids was supposed to leave at seven in the morning!
+The tour to Cairo and the Pyramids was supposed to leave at seven in the morning!

 I’m still in two minds about my choice of clothing.
-I know that the heat will be a killer under the merciless midday sun.
+I know that the heat will be a killer under the relentless midday sun.
 A cotton t-shirt with a picture of the Colosseum across the chest, a pair of linen trousers, sandals and a straw hat should do.
-An extra bottle of water in my backpack, the camera in hand and I’m off to the gangway.
+An extra bottle of water in my backpack, the camera in hand, and I’m off to the gangway.

-Even before I see the dock, I can feel the heat defeating the cruise liner’s AC system.
+Before I see the dock, I can feel the heat defeating the cruise liner’s AC system.
 The second I step on the concrete pier, sweat beads trickle down my back, drenching my Roman printed cotton t-shirt.
 It’s going to be a scorcher that makes one feel as roasting in the ovens of hell, but I can’t be bothered.
-I’m in Egypt!
+I’m in Egypt, and in less than three hours, I will step on Cairo’s streets for the first time in my life!

 Fifty-two buses gulp rapidly almost all the passengers from the ship.
-I am in awe of the five staff, the entire the Shore Excursions department, for dispatching thousands of people within minutes!
+I am in awe of the entire Shore Excursions department’s five staff for dispatching thousands of people within minutes!

 I am the last to hop on the bus.
 Or so I thought.
 As I take my seat in the last row, I see a swarthy guy in a blue uniform wearing a Kalashnikov on his right shoulder.
 He remains on the steps and faces the now closed door.
 The tour guide takes the microphone and, before he introduces himself, makes a reassuring announcement that the presence of armed police is standard procedure in Egypt, but it’s more a precaution; an attack is not likely to happen.